Common questions

 For most SaaS products, a public changelog is useful because it shows progress, reduces repeated support questions, and gives prospects a way to see that the product is actively maintained.

-Can a changelog help SEO?
+Can a changelog help people discover my updates?

 How often should product teams publish release notes?